JuliaTesting/Aqua.jl/docs/src/index.md

   `compat` entry.
 * `Project.toml` formatting is compatible with Pkg.jl output.
 * There are no "obvious" type piracies.
+* The package does not create any persistent Tasks that might block precompilation of dependencies.

 ## Quick usage